Our Assessment System

 How often are students assessed?

-Marking and moderation
+- Standardisation, marking and moderation

 - Broadly speaking the 9-1 performance of a large cohort of students should conform to the bell curve distribution of results.
 For example, most TMLG grades will be in the 4-6 range as is to be expected.